-USEPA vacated the hazardous waste listings and LDRs for organobromine production wastes (formerly USEPA hazardous waste numbers K140 and U408) that it initially adopted on May 4, 1998 (63 Fed.
+USEPA vacated the hazardous waste listings and land disposal restrictions (LDRs) for organobromine production wastes (formerly USEPA hazardous waste numbers K140 and U408) that it initially adopted on May 4, 1998 (63 Fed.
 Reg.
 24596).
 One segment of these amendments vacating the LDRs relates to the underground injection of these wastes.